Jinjiarui/LabelTrick/README.md

   <br />
   <br />
 </p>

-This is a `pytorch` implementation of GraphHINGE model.
+This is a `pytorch` implementation of Label Trick.
 This is the experiment code in the following work:

 > Why Propagate Alone?
 Parallel Use of Labels and Features on Graphs</br>
 Yangkun Wang, Jiarui Jin, Weinan Zhang, Yongyi Yang, Jiuhai Chen, Quan Gan, Yong Yu, Zheng Zhang, Zengfeng Huang, David Wipf